 - DEFAULTSHARESERVICE: When more than one cloud service is enabled, this can be used to specify which share service or cloud service will be used with share features.

-- DISABLENOTIFICATIONSERVICES: This can be used to disable one or more of the Social Media options, which are Facebook, Twitter, and/or LinkedIn.
+- DISABLENOTIFICATIONSERVICES: This can be used to disable one or more of the Social Media and/or Instant Messaging options.
+The Social Media options are Facebook, Twitter, and/or LinkedIn.
+The Instant Messaging options are Facebook (chat), Hangouts (GTalk), Jabber, and Yahoo Messenger.
 The values NONE and ALL are also available and should be the only value listed when used.
 When listing multiple services, a comma should be used to delimit the values.

 - MAXUPSZ_ZIPSHARE: A number value can be entered to establish a maximum upload size in megabytes.
 When no value is entered, the maximum upload size will be determined by the ZipShare service.